With mild weather, fewer crowds, and one-of-a-kind attractions and events, spring is a good time to vacation in Toronto.

 2. Breezy bicycling conditions

-Spring is also one of the best times to bike and explore our waterfront, Toronto Island and downtown parks.
+Spring is also among the best times to bike and explore our waterfront, Toronto Island and downtown parks.
 Take in the blossoms, budding trees and urban wildlife without having to bundle up or worry about overheating.

 With Bike Share Toronto stands across the city—and ample shops offering day or weekend rentals—now’s the time to get rolling!